chronoteam/dejaqdocs-dejaq.io/content/index.md

 Design principles
 -----------------

-1. Consistency: although it conflicts with the performance and accuracy, we have to do atomic and persistent write operations (ACID) that leads to “Strong-consistency” at the storage level and stale data detection at the broker and SDK level.
+1. Consistency: although it conflicts with the performance and accuracy, we have to do atomic and persistent write operations (ACID) that leads to “Strong-consistency” at the storage level and stale data detection at the broker and driver level.
 Scheduled messages are usually one time transactions and we have to make sure there are no duplicates, misses or lost data.
 DejaQ is a C (in CAP).
 This choice will harm the High-Availability and write-performance of the system.
 2. Accuracy: (precision on the timeline) we strive to deliver the message to a consumer at the exact Timestamp the producer stated. (hopefully at a ms delay, but never before)
 3. Scalability: all layers will scale horizontally: producers, storage, brokers and consumers.
 4. Reliability: the brokers especially have to withstand and be available for as long as they could.
 Partial degradation will be applied to more levels.
 This leads to a mandatory high quality of the system, from design to recovery scenarios and failovers.